openstack-security/Developer-Guidance/dg_avoid-shell-true.md

 ```

 The pipe doesn't mean anything special when shell=False, and so curl
 tries to download the website called '|'.
+This does not fix the issue,

-Fixed?
-No. More broken than before.
+rather it causes it to be more broken than before.

-Ok, so we can't rely on pipes if we have shell=False, so how should we
+If we can't rely on pipes if we have shell=False, how should we do this?
-do this?

 ### Correct